-A question we are asked almost daily is around what items we accept for donation and what we don’t – and why not.
+A question we are asked almost daily is around the furnishing items – what we accept for donation and what we don’t – and why not.

 Our mission is to help marginalized and displaced individuals and families escape furniture poverty.
 We do this by making available the essential items needed to turn empty housing into a home.